- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

 - SAP Solution Manager: A dead application.

 SAP and the consulting partners (IBM, Deloitte, etc..) mislead many companies about the benefits of how their systems being integrated would lower costs.
 They still do this to this day.
-It is not only the US but globally.
+It is not only in the US but globally.

 - However, none of this was illegal because while based upon pretenses, companies willingly made these purchases.